Applying for bus and coach operator accreditation

 Roads and Maritime may accept other tertiary qualifications in transport and/or business management from recognised tertiary institutions.

-For further information contact the Roads and Maritime Enrolment Processing Unit:
+For further information contact Roads and Maritime Enrolment Services:

 Note: If you operate a regular passenger bus service and a wish to also operate a long distance tourist and charter bus service, you will need to indicate this on your application form.